mjit584/2020/content/pages/culture/index.md

 After a short period of low productivity, the Belizean cacao industry slowly began to bounce back.
 In 2003, the two organizations, along with the UK’s Department for International Development and a Dutch nonprofit organization, established the three-year-long “Maya Gold Program,” which more than tripled the association’s membership and increased production to an average of more than 30 tons annually.

-With the project came more stability and better pay for farmers-- association farmers were paid $1.15 Belizean per pound of wet beans, at least 40 cents higher than the rates today, according to Saqui.
+With the project came more stability and better pay for farmers — association farmers were paid $1.15 Belizean per pound of wet beans, at least 40 cents higher than the rates today, according to Saqui.

 In 2005, the chocolatier was acquired by Cadbury, which was then taken over by Kraft Foods (now Mondelez International) five years later.
 As the size of the company grew, the Cacao Growers Association struggled to keep up with demand.
 In 2017, the company announced it would sell a chocolate bar that was neither organic nor fairtrade, a shift away from the company’s founding values.
 (Mondelez and the Toledo Cacao Growers Association did not respond to requests for comment on this story.)